Computer Workstations eTool

 - Hands, wrists, and forearms are straight, in-line and roughly parallel to the floor.

-- Head is level, or bent slightly forward, forward facing, and balanced.
+- Head is level, forward facing, and balanced.
 Generally it is in-line with the torso.

 - Shoulders are relaxed and upper arms hang normally at the side of the body.